-This measure applies to one-for-one replacement of 1.0-10 horsepower refrigeration compressors and was developed to be applicable to retrofit (RF) opportunities only where an existing reciprocating compressor is being replaced with an equivalent efficient refrigeration scroll compressor.
+This measure applies to one-for-one replacement of 1 to 10 horsepower refrigeration compressors and was developed to be applicable to retrofit (RF) opportunities only where an existing reciprocating compressor is being replaced with an equivalent efficient refrigeration scroll compressor.

-In order for this characterization to apply, the efficient system is assumed to be a scroll refrigeration compressor replacing a reciprocating compressor.
+The efficient system is assumed to be a scroll refrigeration compressor replacing a reciprocating compressor.